andreychemist/andreychemist.github.io/pages/faq.md

 # What is the difference between EB-1A and EB2-NIW?

-EB-1A (extraordinary ability) and EB2-NIW (advanced degree or exceptional ability with the national interest waiver) are two categories under which the alien can be self-petitioner, i.e. can submit the I-140 form without an employer.
+EB-1A (extraordinary ability) and EB2-NIW (advanced degree or exceptional ability with the national interest waiver) are two categories that allow the alien to be a self-petitioner, i.e. to file Form I-140 without an employer.

 EB-1A requires you to provide:
-1. evidence of at least three criteria out of 10 listed in the official instructions for the Form I-140 (<https://www.uscis.gov/system/files_force/files/form/i-140instr.pdf>, page 3);
+1. evidence of at least three criteria out of 10 listed in the official instructions for Form I-140 (<https://www.uscis.gov/system/files_force/files/form/i-140instr.pdf>, page 3);
 2. evidence that the alien is coming to the United States to continue work in the area of expertise;
 3. evidence of sustained national or international acclaim;
 4. be one of that small percentage who has risen to the very top of the field of endeavor.